jozzzzep/KeyBinder/README.md

   Disables input filtering
   Sets the InputFilter of the detector to an empty filter

-## InputFilter
+# Input Filtering
-A class the KeyDetector uses to filter input.
+For input filtering there is a class named **InputFilter**, a class the KeyDetector uses to filter input.
 That means that you can prevent the KeyDetector from detecting certain keys
 The KeyDetector has an empty inactive InputFilter by default (not filtering).